 - a.
 It is the responsibility of the project team with their client to initially assess the needs of the facility in determining the project scope. - b.
 In developing project scope, consideration should be given to: - 1.
 The project objectives - 2.
 Analysis and assumptions of existing conditions - 3.
 Key code assumptions (Title 24 and Title 22) - 4.
 Applicable OSHPD CANs and PINs - 5.
-Identify change of function or service.
+Identify change of function or service. - 6.
+Draft Functional Program if applicable.

-2. Apply Electrical, Fire & Life Safety, Mechanical/Plumbing and Medical and Vacuum Systems Remodel Flow Charts
+2. Process Box: Apply Architectural, Electrical, Fire & Life Safety, Mechanical/Plumbing and Medical and Vacuum Systems Remodel Flow Charts

-Once the project scope is determined, apply Electrical, Fire & Life Safety, Mechanical/Plumbing and Medical Gas and Vacuum Systems remodel flow charts to the design alternatives to consider how applicable code requirements may impact the project.
+Once the project scope is determined, apply Architectural, Electrical, Fire & Life Safety, Mechanical/Plumbing and Medical Gas and Vacuum Systems remodel flow charts to the design alternatives to consider how applicable code requirements may impact the project.
+Go to item 3.

-3. Unresolved Issues or Questions
+3. Decision Box: Unresolved Issues or Questions